Use external identity providers to authenticate to GKE

 • ISSUER_URI: the URL to send OIDC authorization requests, such as https://example.com/adfs.
 The Kubernetes API server uses this URL to discover public keys for verifying tokens.
 The URI must use HTTPS.
 For Cloud Identity, use https://accounts.google.com.

 • KUBECTL_REDIRECT_URL: the redirect URL that kubectl oidc login uses for authorization.
-This is typically of the format http://localhost:PORT/callback, where PORT is any port above 1024 that will be available on developer workstations, for example http://localhost:10000/callback.
+This is typically of the format http://localhost:PORT/callback, where PORT is any port greater than 1024 that will be available on developer workstations, for example http://localhost:10000/callback.
 You must register the URL with your OIDC provider as an authorized redirect URL for the client application.
 If you use Google Identity as your OIDC provider, read Set a redirect URI for instructions.

 • SCOPES: the additional scopes to send to the OIDC provider.